Easy DIY Wooden Pumpkin Lantern (2 Patterns)

 This easy-to-make pumpkin lantern is the perfect way to add some Halloween spirit to your home.
-FREE printable plans and 2 patterns included!
+Printable plans and two patterns included.

 Short DIY wooden pumpkin lantern on the left and tall one on the right